-One of the most beautiful blooms of spring comes from an unusual member of the Iris family, its name the walking iris (Neomarica gracilis).
+One of the most beautiful blooms of spring comes from an unusual member of the Iris family – its name the walking iris (Neomarica gracilis).
 Neomarica plants are clumping perennials that reach anywhere from 18 to 36 inches.
-And once you see their flowers, you will appreciate another of its common names—the poor man’s orchid.
+And once you see their flowers, you will appreciate another of its common names—the poor man’s orchid (not to be confused with the Schizanthus poor man’s orchid).

 This exotic-looking plant with its graceful sword-like foliage has white, yellow or blue flowers that resemble a cross between that of an orchid and an iris.
 Although they are short lived, lasting only a day, numerous blooms continue to follow over an extended period of time throughout spring, summer and fall.
 Growing walking iris plants is a great way to enjoy these interesting flowers.